Watch-Me-Work/WMW/README.md

 To install the Chrome extension, open Chrome and go to `chrome://extensions`.
 Enable Developer Mode in the top right corner and then click 'Load extension' and browse to the `ui/extension_bundle` folder in this repository.

 ## Bing search engine
+By default, the extension only searches Wikipedia articles.
 To use Bing as the backend for search, start the server with the `--finder_type bing` option.
 You will also need to export the `BING_KEY` environment variable with the Bing API key.
 This key is listed in the WatchMeWork Slack.